Absolventa/absolventa.github.io/_posts/2013-10-28-watching-a-certificate-revocation-list-using-event-girl.md

 presented certificate.

-I wrote a simple <abbr title="Command Line Interface">CLI</abbr> to faciliate the certificate management and automatically configuring the Radius server, including certificate revocation.
+I wrote a simple <abbr title="Command Line Interface">CLI</abbr> to faciliate the certificate management and to automatically configure the Radius server, including certificate revocation.
 The next-update field of the generated [certificate revocation list](http://en.wikipedia.org/wiki/Certificate_revocation_list) (CRL) file is